slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Let your fears guide you.
 The Things That Scare You the Most Are the Things You Most Need to Do. mitigate risks. some people just have larger comfort zones.
 -->

-> *'If you think adventure is dangerous, try routine.
-It’s lethal.' -- Paulo Coelho*
+> *"If you think adventure is dangerous, try routine.
+It’s lethal."
+-- Paulo Coelho*

 Without breaking rules, you'll not achieve anything great.

 Breaking rules frightens people but comfort is the enemy of achievement.
 You keep doing what you’re good at to avoid facing the real problems in your life.
 The size of our life is in direct proportion to how uncomfortable we are willing to be.

-> *'I can’t understand why people are frightened of new ideas.
-I’m frightened of the old ones.' -- John Cage*
+> *"I can’t understand why people are frightened of new ideas.
+I’m frightened of the old ones."
+-- John Cage*

-> *'When we are tired, we are attacked by ideas we conquered long ago.' -- Friedrich Nietzsche*
+> *"When we are tired, we are attacked by ideas we conquered long ago."
+-- Friedrich Nietzsche*

-> *'If I’d followed all the rules I’d never have gotten anywhere.' -- Marylin Monroe*
+> *"If I’d followed all the rules I’d never have gotten anywhere."
+-- Marylin Monroe*

-> *'Do one thing that scares you everyday.' -- Eleanor Roosevelt*
+> *"Do one thing that scares you everyday."
+-- Eleanor Roosevelt*

-> *'When the love-of-life line crosses the fear-of-death line, all hell breaks loose.' -- Johannes Rand*
+> *"When the love-of-life line crosses the fear-of-death line, all hell breaks loose."
+-- Johannes Rand*

-> *'Normality is a paved road: It’s comfortable to walk, but no flowers grow on it.' -- Van Gogh*
+> *"Normality is a paved road: It’s comfortable to walk, but no flowers grow on it."
+-- Van Gogh*

-> *'A ship is safe in the harbor but that’s not what ships are for.'*
+> *"A ship is safe in the harbor but that’s not what ships are for.'*

-> *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*
+> *"But how can you live and have no story to tell?"
+-- Fyodor Dostoyevsky*

 You can choose courage or you can choose comfort, but you can’t choose both.
 Take risk.
 You’ll never get what you want in life without it.
 Risk over safety is the way to pull forward.